 Rivastigmine, a cholinesterase inhibitor, can be used to treat dementia with Lewy bodies (and Parkinson disease dementia).
 A starting dose of 1.5 mg orally twice a day may be titrated upward as needed to 6 mg twice a day to try to improve cognition.
 Other cholinesterase inhibitors may also be used.

-In about half of patients with dementia with Lewy bodies, extrapyramidal symptoms respond to antiparkinsonian drugs Treatment Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more , but psychiatric symptoms may worsen.
-If such drugs are needed, levodopa is preferred.
+In about half of patients with dementia with Lewy bodies, extrapyramidal symptoms respond to antiparkinsonian medications Treatment Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more , but psychiatric symptoms may worsen.
+If such medications are needed, levodopa is preferred.

 In dementia with Lewy bodies, traditional antipsychotics, even at very low doses, tend to acutely worsen extrapyramidal symptoms and are best avoided.

 Pimavanserin, a nondopaminergic selective inverse agonist of the serotonin 5-HT-2A receptor, can be used to treat psychosis (hallucinations, delusions) in patients with Parkinson disease dementia.